piyush1way/YouTube-Video-Q-A-Chatbot/README.md

 -   **Enhanced UI:**
     Improve the Streamlit UI to include features like a history of processed videos, the ability to manage and delete stored video indexes, and a clearer display of the retrieved source chunks.

-## 🪪 License
+## 🙌

-This project is licensed under the MIT License.
 Feel free to modify and use it for your own purposes.